hiroakis/en/README.md

 # en

 The "en" is an environment variables management tool for Circle CI. "en" means "Circle" in Japanese(円).
-Kanji character is the same as Japansese currency "Yen".
+Kanji character(円) is the same as Japansese currency "Yen".

 # Installation